rstrauss127/ny_lotto_scraper/README.md

-CLI web scraper for the latest New York state lotto jackpot drawing information
+CLI web scraper for the latest New York state lotto jackpot drawing information.
+Site I used for scraping: https://www.lotteryusa.com/new-york/

 # NyLottoScraper